A smart card strategy for your spending style

 Have a goal in mind?
 Look for bonus points

 If you want to redeem your credit card rewards for a specific item—like a new home theater system— look for ways to maximize your points.
 Some cards offer extra points for certain types of purchases or at defined times of the year.
 For example, you may be able to earn triple points on grocery purchases for six months.
 If you’re applying for a new card, factor in any welcome points and annual points bonuses, which could help you get to your goal faster.
 Just confirm that the value of these benefits exceeds any fees or interest charges.
 Also, you may need to select your reward from a catalog or a specific vendor.

 Travel a lot?
 Get a travel rewards card

 Do you travel for your job, for family visits or just for fun?
 Some cards offer traveler-friendly benefits for trips you pay for with that card.
 These might include flight or hotel room upgrades, roadside assistance and protections if you lose your luggage, face travel delays or have a medical emergency on the road.
 You may also want to use this card for non-travel purchases if you earn miles or points for each dollar you spend.
 A general travel rewards card might give you more ways to redeem your points compared to an airline-specific credit card.
-But if you do intend to redeem them for a plane ticket, it takes 30,000 on average to equal a round-trip airfare.
-If you spend $10,000 on purchases annually on one card that lets you earn 1.5 miles for each dollar spent, you could earn a free trip every other year.
+But if you do intend to redeem them for a plane ticket, it takes 30,000 points on average to equal a round-trip airfare.
+If you spend $10,000 on purchases annually on one card that lets you earn 1.5 miles for each dollar spent, you could earn a round-trip airfare every other year.